Parenting

 written by GABRIELA GARCIA

-nighttime potty training tips"
+nighttime potty training

 When it came time to potty train my children, I was very nervous.
-I kept putting the process off because I was afraid of how time-consuming it would be and of the imminent accidents that would occur.
-When the time finally came, I blocked off a four day weekend to focus solely on potty training—no traveling, no events, no errands–just me, the kids, and the potty.
+I kept putting the process off because I was afraid of how time-consuming it would be.
+When the time finally came, I blocked off a four-day weekend to focus solely on potty trainingā€”just me, the kids, and the potty.
 I was prepared for weeks of cleaning up pee from the floor and a mounting frustration on my part.
+To my surprise, the potty training went better than expected.
+There were a few accidents, yes, but my well-planned positivity and patience was the key to their success.
+Potty training during the day was a success, but what about overnight potty training?
+How do you potty train children who are, you know, not awake?

+What Iā€™ve learned is that you canā€™t really train your kids not to potty during the night and that you have to wait for them to be developmentally ready.
+After all, it’s their unconscious brain that needs to inhibit bladder releaseā€”which is no small feat.
 Some moms suggested that I awaken my kids at night to allow them a “midnight pee.”
-I quickly decided against this advice because 1) I don’t want to wake up midnight, and 2) once my kids are awake, they are awake, and it would take them forever to get back to bed.
+I quickly decided against this advice because 1) I don’t want to wake up at midnight, and 2) once my kids are awake, they are awake, and it would take them forever to get back to bed.

 Now that my children sleep through the night successfully without wetting the bed, I’ve rounded up six things that have helped us through the process.
 It took significantly longer than potty training during the day (like close to a year), but we’ve come out the other end dry and happy.

-1. Consistent daytime potty breaks
+2. Encourage consistent daytime potty breaks

 Setting up good habits for daytime potty breaks greatly helps during the nighttime hours.
-My kids are notorious for waiting until the last minute to go potty, so I’ve been adamant about asking them every so often if they need to use the potty.
-This is especially important when they’re playing as they will often ignore their bodies’ cues and would rather continue to play than to take a break and go potty.
+My kids are notorious for waiting until the last minute to go potty, so Iā€™ve been adamant about asking them every so often if they need to use the potty.
+This is especially important when theyā€™re playing as they will often ignore their bodiesā€™ cues and would rather continue to play than to take a break and go potty.

 We still have accidents every now and then, but for the most part, they know how to listen to their bodies and go potty right away instead of waiting.
-The better they are at understand this, the better they will do at going potty during the night.
+The better they are at understanding this, the better they will do at going potty during the night.

 3. Limit liquids

 Between dinner and bedtime, I limit the amount of water my kids will drink.
 If they do ask for water, I give them the smallest cup we have in our cupboard.
 I try to discourage them from drinking any water an hour before bed, but this is tough during the summer months when it is still hot outside.
-I just try to make sure that they are well hydrated throughout the day so that they aren’t so thirsty later that night.
+I just try to make sure that they are well-hydrated throughout the day so that they arenā€™t so thirsty later that night.

 4. Potty before bed